-Gluten Free Double Chocolate Chip Cookies
+Double Chocolate Chip Cookies (Gluten Free)

 GLUTEN FREE II DAIRY FREE II NIGHTSHADE FREE II SUGAR FREE II GUT FRIENDLY II YEAST FREE

-Made with hazelnut flour, tahini, and dark chocolate, each bite delivers a nutty, indulgent taste that’s both satisfying and nourishing.
-Roasted hazelnuts add a delightful crunch, while tahini brings subtle depth, making these cookies a unique twist on classic chocolate chip cookies.
+Roasted hazelnuts add a delightful crunch, while tahini brings subtle depth, making these cookies a special twist on classic chocolate chip cookies.

 Ingredient lists and recipes may change on the brands I recommend.
 Always check product labels to ensure they are suitable for your diet.
 If uncertain, contact the manufacturer directly.